mattytrog/Yaesu-FT757GX/MAIN_CPU/README.txt

 To remove the offset, just hold CLAR and ensure the number 0 is showing, then save.
 0 offset!
 ========================================

-3 different "dials" to try.
+2 different "dials" to try.
 Dial 0 is just a standard non-accelerated dial.
 Dial 1 is timer-based ( just counts up faster the faster you spin).
-Dial 2 is sample-based.
-Permits you to give a sharp turn of the dial to jump a high amount, or just slowly turn for normal.
 All selectable with long press of M>VFO
 ========================================